daliusd/python-tutorial-lt/glossary.rst

       More information can be found in :ref:`typeiter`.

-   raktinis argumentas / keyword argument
+   vardinis argumentas / keyword argument
       Arguments which are preceded with a ``variable_name=`` in the call.
       The variable name designates the local name in the function to which the value is assigned.  ``**`` is used to accept or pass a dictionary of